falcosecurity/falco-website/content/en/docs/rules/overriding.md

 ## Overview
 There may be cases where you need to adjust the behavior of the Falco-supplied {{< glossary_tooltip text="list" term_id="lists" >}}, {{< glossary_tooltip text="macro" term_id="macros" >}}, and  {{< glossary_tooltip text="rule" term_id="rules" >}}.

+You can override (modify) rules in falco two different ways:

-To enable this Falco allows you to define multiple rules files.
-The additional rules files can be used to add new lists, macros and rules or to override (modify) existing ones.
+1) Define multiple rules files.
+The additional rules files can be used to add new lists, macros and rules or to override existing ones.
+2) You can override lists, macros, and rules in the same file so long as the override happens after the initial definition.

 {{% alert color="warning" %}}
 Note that when overriding existing lists, macro, or rule the order of the rule configuration files matters.
 For example if you append to an existing default rule, you must ensure your custom rules file (e.g. `/etc/falco/rules.d/custom-rules.yaml`) is loaded **after** the default rules file (`/etc/falco/falco_rules.yaml`).